-Generally from a market design point of view, two approaches seem feasible to integrate a scarcity price adder in the balancing platforms.
-As discussed further below, the first approach is to pay a scarcity price adder to all activated Belgian BSP bids, while the second approach is to apply a scarcity price adder to the Belgian BSP bids included in the Local Merit Order List (LMOL) submitted by Elia to the MARI/PICASSO platform and hence included in the activation price of the bid (irrespective of which TSO triggers its activation).
+Although the CORE study does not elaborate on the way to integrate scarcity price adders into the real-time energy prices and in particular in the balancing platforms, Elia perceives that generally from a market design point of view, two approaches seem feasible.
+As discussed further below, the first approach identified by Elia is to pay a scarcity price adder to all activated Belgian BSP bids.
+The second approach identified by Elia is to apply a scarcity price adder to the Belgian BSP bids included in the Local Merit Order List (LMOL) submitted by Elia to the MARI/PICASSO platform and hence included in the activation price of the bid (irrespective of which TSO triggers its activation).